|

 make a part from a drawing.
 Once oriented to the machine, students can

 make projects of their own choosing.
+Students are also given training on

 operating computers with CAD.
 An IBM-compatible Gateway 2000 system works